Division01/data_engineering_case/readme.md

 # Energy Consumption Data Pipeline

+## Before diving into code
+The branch is the most up-to-date version of this code.
+I'm keeping this main as it is know for education purposes.
+I might do the swap (branch to main/main to branch) when I'll find time to do it.

 ## Overview
 This project involves creating a data pipeline to extract, transform, and load (ETL) energy consumption data into a structured database.
 The primary goal is to enable data visualization through a BI dashboard, allowing for various breakdowns of energy consumption metrics.